 The Council is also the sole shareholder of the Heart of Cumbria Limited.
 During 2018/19, the Council invested £1m in share equity in the company to support its medium term commitment to purchase 81 affordable houses to rent in Penrith.
 The company gives additional flexibility to deliver a broader range of services.
-As at the 31st March 2022, the company had acquired a total of 52 affordable rental units which were 96% occupied.
+As at the 31 March 2022, the company had acquired a total of 52 affordable rental units which were 96% occupied.
 As such, group accounts have been prepared for 2021/22.
+See part 15 (page 14) for further details.
+During 2022/23, the company will be dissolved and the service brought back in-house.